nvaccess/nvda/user_docs/en/userGuide.md

 ##### Include layout tables {#BrowseModeSettingsIncludeLayoutTables}

-This setting affects how NVDA handles tables used purely for layout purposes.
+This option affects how NVDA handles tables used purely for layout purposes.
+When on, NVDA will treat these as normal tables, reporting them based on [Document Formatting Settings](#DocumentFormattingSettings) and locating them with quick navigation commands.
+When off, they will not be reported nor found with quick navigation.
+This option is turned off by default.

+To toggle inclusion of layout tables from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 | . {.hideHeaderRow} |.|
 |---|---|